 - Capacity to do—the competencies and structures required to conduct high-quality evaluation studies.

-- Capacity to use—the organization’s ability to integrate evaluation findings into its decision making.
+- Capacity to use—the organization’s ability to integrate evaluation findings into its decision-making.

 Foundations have long grappled with how to ensure evaluation adds value to their work.
-My proposition is that foundation staff charged with this challenge can better meet it by defining how they want the organization’s evaluation capacity to look and by getting foundation leaders to influence the organization’s ability to achieve it.
+My proposition is that the foundation staff charged with this challenge can better meet it by defining how they want the organization’s evaluation capacity to look and by getting foundation leaders to influence the organization’s ability to achieve it.

 My findings offer practical guidance.
 When building organizational evaluation capacity, we need to:

 - Plan for how foundation leaders across functions (evaluation, program, operations, human resources, C-suite, board) can influence goals.